maxhodak/keras-molecules/README.md

 The docker container can also be built different TensorFlow binary, for example in order to use GPU:

-`docker build --build-arg TF_BINARY_URL=https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow-0.11.0rc1-cp27-none-linux_x86_64.whl .`
+`docker build --build-arg TF_BINARY_URL=https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow-0.11.0rc1-cp27-none-linux_x86_64.whl . -t keras-molecules`

 You'll need to ensure the proper CUDA libraries are installed for this version to work.